thiagokokada/blog/2024-08-05/01-my-favorite-device-is-a-chromebook.md

-It is a hybrid device, one that can be used as either a tablet or laptop, but is compromised experience in both cases: as a tablet, it lacks the better touch optimised interface from iOS or Android; as a laptop, you have to depend on the stand to adjust the screen, and the detachable keyboard is worse then any laptop I have ever owned: getting keys stucked and characters being duplicated as a result is a common occurence.
+It is a hybrid device, one that can be used as either a tablet or laptop, but is compromised experience in both cases: as a tablet, it lacks the better touch optimised interface from iOS or Android; as a laptop, you have to depend on the stand to adjust the screen, and the detachable keyboard is worse than any laptop I have ever owned: getting keys stucked and characters being duplicated as a result is a common occurence.
+It is not so bad that I can't get things done though.
+About the trackpad: its biggest quality is that I never feel the need to use the touchscreen in laptop mode, that is to say that it is acceptable.
+Just crank up the pointer speed in ChromeOS settings, otherwise you never get anywhere since the trackpad is so small.

 But I really love this device.
 It is generally the only device that I bring in trips nowadays, because while it is compromised it works well enough: I can use